Cam-ox/21TSOBTC-Diploma-of-Applied-Bitcoin/Units-of-Competency/TSOBTC001-Git-Basics-Open-Learning.md

-# TSOBTC001 - Git Basics and Opensource Learning
+# TSOBTC001 - Git Basics and Open Learning

 ## Application
 This unit describes the skills and knowledge required to identify, develop and maintain a decentralised network utilising git.